ServiceStack/ServiceStack.CefGlue/README.md

 # ServiceStack.CefGlue

-CefGlue bindings for .NET Standard 2.0 and .NET v4.5
+CefGlue bindings for .NET Standard 2.0 with support for running Windows 64 Desktop Applications.